What you need to know

 The Ensuring a strong 2021 retirement law passed by the Household Methods and Resources Committee on Wednesday.
 Although there is a long way to go in the legislative process, the bill, called Secure Act 2.0, has the attention of advisers like Jamie Cox.

 The 146-page package aims to increase the required minimum age for distribution from 72 to 75 over a 10-year period.
-To see also : If Your IRA Holds An MLP, Beware Of The UBIT – Seeking Alpha.
+On the same subject : Why Stocks Aren’t Always Best Held in a Roth IRA.
 It also extends automatic enrollment in retirement plans and improves plans 403 (b).

 Was designed mainly for technical corrections to the initial security bill passed by Congress in 2019, says Cox, a member of the LPL financial subsidiary Harris Financial Group in Richmond, Virginia.